DeFiCh/metachain/docs/:300:MetaChain Protocol/:200:consensus.md

 up-to-date.
 :::

-## Proof-Of-?
+## Proof-of-?

-'Proof-Of-x' is often colloquially referred to as the consensus mechanism generally agreed upon between multiple for moving the chain forward.
+'Proof-Of-x' is often colloquially referred to as the consensus mechanism generally agreed upon between multiple actors for moving the chain forward.
 Given there is no disagreement between multiple actors, a consensus is achieved.
 Since its genesis, DeFiChain has used a Proof-Of-Stake (PoS) consensus mechanism adapted from Bitcoin Core's original Proof-Of-Work (PoW) implementation for moving the chain forward.